zrguo-complexnet/IntrinsicFrustration/README.md

          - `150_200` indicates the range of omega_0 and K values.

 4. Supplementary Material
-  This folder corresponds to the bifurcation analysis and model extensions presented in the Appendix.
+  This folder corresponds to the bifurcation analysis and model extensions presented in the Supplementary Material.
 It contains the following subfolders:

   a.
 Bifurcation

-	- HC_DrawManifold.m: Reproduces Appendix Fig. 4, showing manifold calculations near the homoclinic (HC) bifurcation.
+	- HC_DrawManifold.m: Reproduces Supplementary Material Fig. 4, showing manifold calculations near the homoclinic (HC) bifurcation.

 	- SN_DrawAndJacob.m: For a chosen parameter set, plots variable trajectories and computes the Jacobian matrix and eigenvalues at the final state.

-	- SN_Jacob_K.m：Reproduces Appendix Fig. 5, showing eigenvalue evolution across the saddle-node (SN) bifurcation.
+	- SN_Jacob_K.m：Reproduces Supplementary Material Fig. 5, showing eigenvalue evolution across the saddle-node (SN) bifurcation.

 	- SNLC_FloquetFit.m：Plots fitted curves for the Floquet multipliers.

-	- SNLC_scanFoquet.m：Reproduces Appendix Fig. 6(a).
+	- SNLC_scanFoquet.m：Reproduces Supplementary Material Fig. 6(a).
 Floquet multiplier evolution for the SNLC bifurcation of z3-.

-	- SNLC_scanFoquet2.m：Reproduces Appendix Fig. 6(a).
+	- SNLC_scanFoquet2.m：Reproduces Supplementary Material Fig. 6(a).
 Floquet multiplier evolution for the SNLC bifurcation of z3+.

   b.
 OtherDistribution